It turns out, East Tennessee is a matriarchy.

-And while East Tennesseans are happy to share Dolly, and her many “Dollyisms” with the world, and invite the world and its tourism dollars to East Tennessee, there is no place where she is beloved like in her home.
+While East Tennesseans are happy to share Dolly and her accomplishments with the world, there is no place where she is beloved like her hometown.

-Dolly’s a natural performer and her charm and charisma pops every time she’s on the screen.
+Dolly is a natural performer and her charm and charisma pop every time she’s on the screen.
 Whether she is co-starring with Burt Reynolds, playing in ensemble casts or taking a turn making Johnny Carson blush on the Tonight Show, few people in the world are blessed with more natural talent than Dolly.

 4. Her look

-From her over the top outfits, to her liberal use of rhinestones to her iconic collection blonde wigs – Dolly’s iconic look is unapologetically like a 1950s mountain girl version of Barbie.
+From her over-the-top outfits, to her liberal use of rhinestones to her iconic collection of blonde wigs, Dolly’s iconic look is unapologetically like a 1950s mountain girl version of Barbie.
 Dolly has no interest in looking like anybody else.

 3. Her sense of humor

 “I know some of the best Dolly Parton jokes.
 I made ’em up myself.”Dolly in a 1980 interview with Roger Ebert